 Ways to split the bills with your partner

 There's no one right way to split the bills with a partner.
 Instead, you want to do what works best for you both.
-Here are some ways you could split the bills.
+Here are some ways you could split the bills when it comes to money etiquette.

 1. Separate but equal